 - Check local air pollution levels.
 If you have asthma, a lung or heart condition, or are pregnant, it’s worth checking levels of air pollution before leaving home.

 - Open the windows.
 “The number one thing to combat air pollution at home is ventilation,” says Large.
 “This lets in as much fresh air as possible and lets out any pollutants that have been building up.”

-Air pollution is a cause for concern, however you can be proactive and lower your risk.
-From taking a slightly different route to work to loading up your office with plants, there are plenty of ways that you can reduce the amount of pollution that you’re exposed to in an average day.
+Air pollution is a cause for concern.
+But, you can be proactive and lower your risk.
+From taking a slightly different route to work to loading up your office with plants, there are plenty of ways that you can reduce the amount of pollution you’re exposed to in an average day.

 Looking to escape the smog?
-Check out our recommendation of the top 7 healthiest UK break to book now.
+Check out our recommendation of the top 7 healthiest UK breaks to book now.